Generic Name: zidovudine (zye-DOE-vue-deen)

-Zidovudine is usually handled and stored by a health care provider.
-If you are using zidovudine at home, store zidovudine as directed by your pharmacist or health care provider.
-Keep zidovudine out of the reach of children and away from pets.
+Zidovudine is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about zidovudine, please talk with your doctor, pharmacist, or other health care provider.

 - Zidovudine is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take zidovudine or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about zidovudine.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to zidovudine.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your health care provider for complete information about the risks and benefits of using zidovudine.